mtzfactory/stats-cli/README.md

 # STATS CLI

-Small dashboard to show the different network cell Kpi stored in a database.
+Small dashboard showing different network cell KPIs.

 _This was my first web app and it was early __2016__,_ so, __Angular__ seemed a good option to start with.

-The backend was done in raw __Php__ and __MySql__ as the database, nothing shinny there, just the functions to filter the table...
+The backend was done in raw __Php__ and __MySql__ as the database, nothing brilliant there, just some functions to filter the database...

 ## Development server